-The average change in collectible loss costs filed by the Bureau and approved by the Insurance Commissioner effective April 1, 2001 was a reduction of 1.55 percent.
+The average change in collectible loss costs filed by the Bureau and approved by the Insurance Commissioner effective April 1, 2002 was an increase of 2.12 percent.
 The following table shows a history of loss cost changes in Pennsylvania since the inception of the present pricing system in 1993:

-History of Approved Loss Cost Changes - 1993-2001
+History of Approved Loss Cost Changes - 1993 - 2002

 Effective Date Average % Change in Loss Costs

 December 1, 1993 -2.00

 December 1, 1995 -9.43

 February 1, 1997 -25.00

 April 1, 1998 -6.94

 April 1, 1999 -5.26

 April 1, 2000 +4.50

 April 1, 2001 -1.55

+April 1, 2002 +2.12

-The Bureau's analysis indicates that, in addition to the significant impacts of legislative enactments in 1993 and 1996, the primary factor underlying the downward trend in loss costs under the competitive pricing system in Pennsylvania has been improvement in claim frequency.
-The Bureau believes that claim frequency trends will be an important factor in determining future loss cost indications in the Commonwealth.
+The Bureau's analysis continues to indicate that, in addition to the significant impacts of legislative enactments in 1993 and 1996, the primary favorable factor underlying loss costs under the competitive pricing system in Pennsylvania has been improvement in claim frequency.
+The Bureau believes that claim frequency trends will continue to be an important factor in determining future loss cost indications in the Commonwealth and expects that claim frequency will continue to show declines through the end of 2002.
+However, the Bureau also expects that claim frequency trends in the near to mid-term future will be significantly less favorable than was the experience throughout the 1990s.